Disentangling nuclear structure through multiparticle azimuthal correlations in high-energy isobar collisions

-To further investigate the strength of the correlation and to separate the contribution from the magnitudes of the flow harmonics, The normalized cumulants $nsc_{2,3}\{4\}$ and $nsc_{2,4}\{4\}$ are studied and shown in Fig.~\ref{fig:4}.
-The $nsc_{2,3}\{4\}$ and $nsc_{2,4}\{4\}$ show a centrality dependence similar to the unnormalized case.
-The $nsc_{2,3}\{4\}$ value is negative and the $nsc_{2,4}\{4\}$ value is positive in overall centrality range.
-The $nsc_{2,3}\{4\}$ ratios show enhancement and suppression controlled by $\beta_2$ and $\beta_3$ in central collisions, respectively.
-A cancellation effect between skin thickness and nuclear radius is observed, as we noticed earlier.
-The overall trends presented here show suppression in central collisions.
-The $nsc_{2,4}\{4\}$ shows much clearer effects of nuclear structure parameters.
-The quadrupole deformation $\beta_2$ enhances the central collisions and the octupole deformation $\beta_3$ suppresses the ratios in peripheral collisions.
-A clear reduction behavior of the neutron skin thickness contribution is observed.
-After taking into account the influences of all four WS parameters, we briefly summarize the origin of the nuclear structure effect from the AMPT results as follows: 1) The effects of nuclear deformation are mostly concentrated in central collisions, with $\beta_{2,\mathrm{Ru}}$ and $\beta_{3,\mathrm{Zr}}$ working in the opposite directions.
-2) The diffuseness parameter $a_0$ and the half-density radius $R_0$ play a sizeable reduction role in collisions.
-In general, the predictions of such overall centrality dependence of $sc_{n,m}\{4\}$ ratios in Fig.~\ref{fig:3} are the same as the preliminary results from the STAR experiment~\cite{chunjian} and $nsc_{n,m}\{4\}$ in Fig.~\ref{fig:4} can also be studied at the precise level in experiment.
+To further elucidate the strength of the correlation and to disentangle the influence arising from the magnitudes of the flow harmonics, we examine the normalized cumulants ${\rm nsc}_{2,3}\{4\}$ and ${\rm nsc}_{2,4}\{4\}$, as depicted in Fig.~\ref{fig:4}.
+Both ${\rm nsc}_{2,3}\{4\}$ and ${\rm nsc}_{2,4}\{4\}$ exhibit a centrality dependence analogous to that observed in the unnormalized cumulants.
+Specifically, ${\rm nsc}_{2,3}\{4\}$ remains negative, whereas ${\rm nsc}_{2,4}\{4\}$ retains a positive value across the entire centrality range.
+The corresponding isobar ratios reveal distinct modification patterns: the ${\rm nsc}_{2,3}\{4\}$ ratios demonstrate enhancement and suppression effects governed by the deformation parameters $\beta_2$ and $\beta_3$ in central collisions, respectively.
+Additionally, a compensatory interaction between the neutron skin thickness and nuclear radius is identified, consistent with prior observations.
+Overall, these trends indicate suppression in central collisions.
+In contrast, ${\rm nsc}_{2,4}\{4\}$ manifests more pronounced sensitivity to nuclear structure parameters.
+The quadrupole deformation $\beta_2$ amplifies the ratios in central collisions, whereas the octupole deformation $\beta_3$ diminishes them in peripheral collisions.
+A clear reduction behavior of the neutron skin thickness contribution is also evident.
+Incorporating the effects of all four WS parameters, we briefly summarize the nuclear structure contributions inferred from the AMPT model results as follows: 1) Nuclear deformation effects predominantly manifest in central collisions, with $\beta_{2,\mathrm{Ru}}$ and $\beta_{3,\mathrm{Zr}}$ entering opposing influences; 2) the diffuseness parameter $a_0$ and the half-density radius $R_0$ contribute substantially to the reduction of the cumulant ratios.
+In general, the predicted centrality dependence of the ${\rm sc}_{n,m}\{4\}$ ratios presented in Fig.~\ref{fig:3} aligns with preliminary findings from the STAR experiment~\cite{chunjian} and the nomarlized cumulants ${\rm nsc}_{n,m}\{4\}$ shown in Fig.~\ref{fig:4} are amenable to precise experimental investigation.